mum0n/model_size/docs/size_structured_model_snowcrab.md

 At a minimum, the following information is required for a size-structured matrix model:

-  (1) representative size-frequency distributions across space and time.
-Body size is a basic element of any monitoring system.
-However, no matter how randomized a sampling design may be, there is an inherent bias (sometimes referred to as **selectivity**) associated with most forms of sampling.
-This needs to be expressed.
-This bias is due to the sampling device (mesh size, hook size) used for capture and also, and importantly, **sampling design** limitations.
+(1) **Representative size-frequency distributions across space and time**

+  Measuring body size is a basic element of any monitoring system.
+However, no matter how randomized a sampling design may be, there is an inherent bias associated with most forms of sampling.
+This bias is due to the sampling device (mesh size, hook size) used for capture **and** sampling design limitations.
 No matter how well constructed, sampling design cannot be sufficiently well-informed to ensure ensure completely random sampling, due to time and space-varying environmental and behavioural variability than cannot be know *a-priori*.
 The latter can, however, be partially addressed through a model-based, *a-posteriori* methods that are collectively known as **Post-Stratification** bias correction.
 From such analyses, a representative distribution of size by stage can then be used to inform/identify/classify size modes and associated numerical abundance in each mode.

-  (2) size-based understanding of life history: parameterization of growth, fecundity, survivorship.
+(2) **Size-based understanding of life history**

+  Parameterization of growth, fecundity, survivorship.
 Life history processes such as growth and fecundity are reasonably quickly determined and improved with continued monitoring.
 Survivorship (the complement of natural mortality) is, however, a challenge to estimate unless a population is at steady-state and so requires experimentation or simplifying assumptions to be made.

-  (3) size-based understanding of fishery removals.
+(3) **Size-based understanding of fishery removals**

   A sampling or monitoring program needs to be in place to estimate the usually size-selective removals or mortalities from the population.

 Here we will attempt to address each of these components and then synthesize them towards a matrix-based representation of size-stage-based dynamics.